Climate Change

 Energy Transition Scenario

-FEDS conducts a scenario analysis in response to international and domestic regulations to estimate the financial impact of future electricity costs.
+FEDS has conducted scenario analysis in compliance with international and domestic regulations to estimate future electricity cost impacts.

 Identification and Assessment of Climate-Related Risks and Opportunities